glamod/marine-user-guide2/docs/source/index.rst

 the marine processing software.
 The current version of this project is compatible with the glamod-marine-processing code up to version v1.2.

+Additionally, the tools employed to create the individual source deck reports are also available in this project.
+These can be created for a single data release or for the combination of releases included in a Marine User Guide version.

 Tool set-up
 ===========